wills0052/strip_videos/README.md

 # strip_videos
-The following contains three scripts that may be used to automate cutting segments out of videos based on timestamps in transcripts.
+This contains three scripts that may be used to automate cutting segments out of videos based on timestamps of keywords in transcripts.

 # Dependencies
 For python, we use ```collections, os, sys, re```.
-We also require ```ffmpeg```
+We also require ```ffmpeg```.
 # Usage
 ## Bookmarking quiz times
 The script looks for occurrences of "quiz start(s)" and "quiz end(s)" in the Zoom transcript.
 These can be added in manually after the fact.